Passing the legacy

 When my parents passed away recently I realized I do not have any sound recordings of them.
 I have now started recording myself.
 I pushed past the thoughts of having to listen to myself!
 When I am taking nature walks I record my thoughts, the sounds of the birds, the flowing waters, the whoosh of the winds blowing away the autumn leaves … all heighten the senses to complete the picture.

 Start with the voices and sounds that ricochet in your mind.
 Get it out there on paper, record them on your phone.
+Check out some of the stories below.

 I am a storyteller.
 I dig out stories, give them a voice, write them, design them, and communicate them.
 Through digital and print mediums.
+Fill in the form.
+Connect with me to bring your stories to life!